-Software engineering metrics are crucial.
-By using metrics, teams and organizations can measure and improve operational efficiency and business outcomes in clear and objective ways.
-In addition to empirically measuring and benchmarking engineering KPIs, the insight a holistic metrics program provides leads to better decision-making; resulting in more team productivity, better quality, and higher customer satisfaction.
+For engineering leaders striving to optimize Agile processes, tracking the right Jira metrics is key.
+These metrics provide insights into productivity, quality, and project predictability.
+In addition to empirically measuring and benchmarking engineering KPIs, the insight a holistic metrics program provides leads to better decision-making, resulting in more team productivity, better quality, and higher customer satisfaction.

 But how do you choose the right metrics to focus on?
 There are lots of them, and they aren’t equally valuable–looking at you Velocity and Lines of Code.
 This is very true of one of the most popular tools in the R&D ecosystem: Jira.
 It’s chalked full of metrics and data, but not necessarily utility.
 As an example, let’s look at story points.
 It’s probably the most common metric in Jira, but not the most helpful at face value.
 Why?
 Because it’s easily gamed: One team’s 10 is another team’s 3.

+So, what metrics should Agile teams use?
 Keep in mind that the term “Agile” usually refers to a large number of similar yet unique development methodologies.
-The actual metrics teams use rely heavily on the “flavor” of Agile development they favor, such as Scrum or Kanban.
-Here are some examples:

 • A Scrum team will likely find value in planning and execution metrics known as Accuracy Scores.
 These two metrics tell a story about a team’s ability to scope work, prioritize planned tasks, and adjust to the ebb and flow of engineering.